 Generally, if you’re a U.S. citizen living outside the country or serving in the U.S. armed forces outside the U.S., you automatically get two extra months to file and pay your taxes.
 Not sure if the IRS would consider you to be living outside the country?
 If your main place of work is outside the U.S. and Puerto Rico, or if you’re in the armed forces serving outside the country and Puerto Rico, you’re considered to be living outside the country.

 People who have been affected by a disaster in designated Presidential Disaster Areas may also qualify for tax relief.
-For example, victims of the wildfires, floods, mudflows and debris flows that struck California in December 2017 may be eligible for an automatic filing extension to April 30, 2018.
 Click this link to learn more about qualifying disaster areas.

 What if you need an extension for your state return?